-- 1. administer its own tariff and employ a transmission pricing system that will promote efficient use and expansion of transmission and generation facilities; - 2. create market mechanisms to manage transmission congestion; - 3. develop, implement procedures to address parallel path flows; - 4. serve as a supplier of last resort for all ancillary services required in Order No. 888 and subsequent orders; - 5. operate a single OASIS site for all transmission facilities under its control with responsibility for independently calculating TTC & ATC; - 6. monitor markets to identify design flaws and market power; and 7. plan, coordinate necessary transmission additions and upgrades.
+- 1. administer its own tariff and employ a transmission pricing system that will promote efficient use and expansion of transmission and generation facilities; - 2. create market mechanisms to manage transmission congestion; - 3. develop, implement procedures to address parallel path flows; - 4. serve as a supplier of last resort for all ancillary services required in Order No. 888 and subsequent orders; - operate a single OASIS site for all transmission facilities under its control with responsibility for independently calculating TTC & ATC; - 6. monitor markets to identify design flaws and market power; and - 7. plan, coordinate necessary transmission additions and upgrades.

+Organizations approved by FERC for approval as an RTO are shown in Fig. 3 [11].
 Data to 2004 indicated that Day 1 RTOs have required an investment outlay of between \$38 million-\$117 million and an annual revenue requirement of between \$35 million-\$78 million [12].